ttoommxx/pyleManager/README.md

 ## compatibility

-Works on Linux (Wayland and X11), should work on Windows but haven't tested (please let me know if it does).
+Works on Linux, MacOS and Windows.
+It should also work on any system that supports python, with the exception of opening files and terminal file editor.

 ## to do